top of page

 Use of Additional Ingredients

-Compounded versions may include B vitamins, such as B12 or other ingredients (L-carnitine or NAD+), to improve an individual's health.
+Compounded versions may include B vitamins, such as B12 or other ingredients (glycine, L-carnitine, or NAD+), to improve an individual's health.

 These ingredients are not in FDA-approved versions and: